lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 Chapter 3.1.3 QTerminal
 =======================

 QTerminal is the default terminal of Lubuntu that also has a drop down version.
+If you want to learn more about the actual commands you run in the terminal see `Appendix C <https://manual.lubuntu.me/C/command_line.html>`_

 Usage
 ------